panoptisDev/stt_faucet_ui/README.md

 https://sepolia.etherscan.io/address/0x4d0eE15866f17E4762478958c549d4E693A09376

-## if you like it!
+## Enjoy the App!
-use the app as you like the app give it a star ;-)
+Feel free to use the app as you wish.
+If you find it useful, please consider giving it a star on GitHub.
+I appreciate your support!